 Not all conditions affecting appetite are physical ailments.
 Emotional states such as grief and depression can also compromise the appetite.
 Senior hikers need to be aware of this and plan accordingly.

-Most importantly, nutrient-dense, high-calorie foods are a must when appetite is compromised.
+Most importantly, nutrient-dense, high-calorie foods are mandatory when appetite is compromised.
 The Center for Disease Control (CDC) estimates that a 154-pound person burns 370 calories per hour of hiking.

 But this estimate can be significantly higher on strenuous trails or when carrying a heavy backpack.
 This means you must eat more to maintain energy levels.
 I have to force myself to eat when backpacking because I am just not that hungry.